Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 }
 ```

-If you want to change the style on the folders where the user doesn't have the permission to update it:
+If you want to change the style on the folders where the user doesn't have the permission to update:

 ```ts